renzosj/horiseon-webcode-refactor/README.md

 - application of semantic HTML elements
 - logical restructuring of HTML elements
 - added text descriptions for image elements
-- sequential ordering of heading attributes
+- sequential ordering of heading elements
-- an descriptive title element instead of a placeholder
+- a descriptive title element instead of a placeholder

 ## Installation / Usage